hammerlab/biokepi/README.md

 - `Biokepi_environment_setup`: provides a set of (*optional*/*customisable*)
-  defaults to setup a `Biokepi_run_environment.Machine.t`, it includes Ketrew workflow-nodes to install tools (`Machine.Tool.t`) and to download/prepare refeerence data (reference genomes, databases, etc.).
+  defaults to setup a `Biokepi_run_environment.Machine.t`, it includes Ketrew workflow-nodes to install tools (`Machine.Tool.t`) and to download/prepare reference data (reference genomes, databases, etc.).
 - `Biokepi_bfx_tools`: contains the implementations of the Ketrew workflows to run all supported bioinformatics tools.
 - `Biokepi`: in-progress high-level API, to build very concise, typed, and